PREE Writing Studio postponed to 2023

-Once again, in the wake of Calabash Literary Festival announcing its postponement to May 2022, and the continuing uncertainty about travel, quarantine and health concerns, we have decided to postpone the inaugural PREE Writing Studio to May 23-26, 2022, immediately preceding Calabash.
+Once again, in the wake of Calabash Literary Festival announcing its postponement to May 2023, and the continuing uncertainty about travel, quarantine and health concerns, we have decided to postpone the inaugural PREE Writing Studio to May 2023, immediately preceding Calabash.
 Dates and other details will be posted closer to the time.
-We hope to feature the same line-up of award-winning writers as tutors but will confirm this by January 2022.
-In the meantime enjoy new issues of PREE at http://preelit.com and look out for announcements about occasional PREE webinars such as the one featured below.
+We hope to feature the same line-up of award-winning writers as tutors but will confirm this by January 2023.
+In the meantime enjoy new issues of PREE at http://preelit.com

 At PREE we care about writing so it gives us great pleasure to launch the very first PREE Writing Studio in collaboration with the Department of Literatures in English at the University of the West Indies, Mona and the Prince Claus Fund.
 We’re assembling some of the most exceptional Caribbean writers for four days in Kingston, Jamaica.
 If you’re an emerging writer who’s keen to learn from the best we invite you to join us.
 PREE Writing Studio is for all writers, anywhere, no Caribbean connection required.